SteveJustin1963/tec-MINT/README.md

 ### My attempt to run v1.1, first go

-- per CJ, i am using an EEPROM; AT28C64B.
+- using an EEPROM; AT28C64B.
 - compile v1.1, see flags as needed
 - install eeprom, mod the socket, hangs over the existing rom socket by 2 pins each side. make the mod
 - result; 24 pin socket into 28 pins, lucky the pinout is identical except for A12 and VCC